 I once had a discussion with a person who said he thought of himself first and foremost as a black man, thought of me first and foremost as a white man, and was sure I that I thought that way too.
 When I told him that I rarely think about the color of my skin, he scoffed; he thought I was making it up just to put him in the wrong.

 But it’s true.
-If I am asked “what is your ethnicity,” my first thought is my Polish ancestry.
+If I am asked “what is your ethnicity,” my first thought is my Polish and Ukrainian ancestry.
 If I am asked “what is your identity,” I think first of redemption.
 I think a good deal about being a teacher, a husband, a father, and so on.
 But I don’t think about being white unless someone else makes an issue of it.

 Here is another example.
 Silicon Valley executives have an eye on profit.
 You would think this would be all you need to know to predict how they will see their group interests.
 But it isn’t.
 Some resist government regulation of the internet; others, surprisingly, want more.
 Apparently the former view themselves as entrepreneurs whose profits depend mostly on competition, while the latter view themselves as firm managers whose profits depend mostly on state policy.
 There is no way to forecast ahead of time with which group a given executive will identify, and which arrangement he will prefer.